bloomberg/blazingmq/src/python/blazingmq/dev/it/README.md

 `blazingmq.dev.it.fixtures` provides the following fixtures:

-* `single_node`: a local "cluster" setup, consisting of a standalone broker and no proxies.
+* `single_node`: a 1-node cluster setup, consisting of a standalone broker and no proxies.

 * `multi_node`: a multi-node cluster setup, consisting of four nodes